Renewal

 Father from Munich, mother from Bordeaux.

-17 years at the helm of super-Tuscans Ornellaia and Masseto.
+An extraordinary career, including 17 years at the helm of iconic super-Tuscans.

 Delphine Barboux